Greek and Latin Tragedy

 Embodiment and Physiology of Emotions

 Before studying at Columbia University (M.A.
-2014) Maria received her B.A. in Classics at University of Cassino, Italy (2004) and completed an M.A. in teaching of Greek and Latin at high school level from the University of Naples “L’Orientale” (2006).
-She then taught at public high schools, for three years.
-In 2009 she arrived in New York where she taught Italian, for four years.
+2014 and M.Phil.
+2017) Maria received her B.A. in Classics at University of Cassino, Italy (2004) and completed an M.A. in teaching of Greek and Latin at high school level from the University of Naples “L’Orientale” (2006).
+She then taught Greek and Latin at public high schools in Italy, for three years.
+In 2009, she arrived in New York where she taught Italian, for four years.

 While at Columbia, Maria has been exploring various fields of research in Classics.
-She is currently studying the relationship between metaphors and landscape and its thematic and structural function in the narrative of Hellenistic poetry.
-She hopes to extend this research to both classical Greek and Latin texts.
+She studied the relationship between metaphors and landscape and its thematic and structural function in Callimachus’ Hymns and Theocritus’ Idylls.
+She is also interested in embodiment and physiology of emotions in Seneca’s tragedies.